GETTING AROUND ICELAND

 Where is the best coffee shop in Reykjavik?
 The best museum?

 There’s a lot to do in the capital city, but what about the BEST things?
 Because you need to prioritize your time right?
-So I made the “Best of Reykjavik Guidebook” which you can download fo FREE to make sure you don’t miss anything!
+So I wrote the “Best of Reykjavik” to make sure you don’t miss anything!

 I want to stay in the city and take day trips, what do you suggest?

 A very popular way to travel to Iceland is to base in Reykjavik and take day trips to the beautiful sights.
 There is so much beauty around Iceland that you really can’t go wrong with where you choose.
 Hiking, waterfalls, glaciers…it’s like a choose your own adventure country!

 Here’s a list of my favorite day trips out of Reykjavik!

 What can I do if it’s raining in Reykjavik?

 Let’s face it, chances are you will probably experience rain during your trip to Iceland – but don’t let the weather get you down!
 Here are 7 ideas on how to spend a rainy day in Reykjavik.